fan-ziqi/isaaclab_envs/README.md

 This repository contains the extensions for Matterport3D and Unreal Engine Assets.
 The extensions enable the easy loading of assets into Isaac Sim and have access to the semantic labels.
-They are developed as part of the ViPlanner project ([Paper](https://arxiv.org/abs/2310.00982) | [Code](https://github.com/leggedrobotics/viplanner)) and are based on the [Orbit](https://isaac-orbit.github.io/) framework.
+They are developed as part of the ViPlanner project ([Paper](https://arxiv.org/abs/2310.00982) | [Code](https://github.com/leggedrobotics/viplanner)) and are based on the [IsaacLab](https://isaac-sim.github.io/IsaacLab/) framework.

 **Attention:**
-The central part of the extensions is currently updated to the latest orbit version.
+The central part of the extensions is currently updated to the latest IsaacLab version.
 This repo contains a temporary solution sufficient for the demo script included in ViPlanner, found [here](https://github.com/leggedrobotics/viplanner/tree/main/omniverse).
 An updated version will be available soon.